-3 External Auditors' Satisfaction - the Annual Audit Letter formally records that the External Auditors are able to rely upon the range and quality of SIAS' work Formal Reliance Achieved 4 SIAS Annual Plan - presented to the March Audit Committee or the first meeting of the financial year should a March committee not meet.
+4 SIAS Annual Plan - presented to the March Audit Committee or the first meeting of the financial year should a March committee not meet.
 Deadline met Achieved 5 Client Satisfaction - client satisfaction questionnaires returned at 'satisfactory overall' level (minimum of 39/65 overall) 100% 100% 6 Head of Assurance's Annual Report - presented at the first Audit Committee meeting of the financial year.
-Deadline met Achieved 7 Number of High Priority Audit Recommendations agreed 95% 100% (3 high priority recommendations made)
+Deadline met Achieved 7 Number of High Priority Audit Recommendations agreed 95% N/A (none made in 2018/19)